 If you’re concerned about a student, you can suggest she/he make an appointment, but in most cases, it’s up to a student to determine if he/she wants to do so.
 If you’d like to discuss how to approach a student to recommend Counseling Center services, please call us at 217-333-3704.
 If a student has threatened to harm him/herself and suicide is imminent, call 911 immediately.
 A member of the Counseling Center’s Suicide Prevention Team can be reached from 8 a.m. to 5 p.m.
 Monday through Friday at 217-333-3704.
 After hours, please contact the Crisis Line at 217-359-4141.

 Yes.
-We offer Workshops on Request on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
-To request a workshop, please complete this form at least two weeks in advance of when you would like the workshop to be held.
+We offer outreaches on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
+To request n outreach, please complete this form at least two weeks in advance of when you would like the workshop to be held.

 Students come to the Counseling Center for a wide variety of reasons.
 Many of the students who come into the Center are experiencing academic difficulties, including time management issues, concentration problems, lack of motivation, or questions about study skills.
 Some students are having trouble adjusting to college life or are having conflict with a roommate or their parents.
 Many of our clients have a specific concern related to depression, anxiety, alcohol or substance abuse, eating concerns, or a similar clinical issue.
 Our counselors can help students understand troubling feelings and behaviors and help them to feel better in general.
 Many students find that one of the Counseling Center’s brochures is also helpful.